TRYOUTS / PLAYER PLACEMENTS

 • Long-term player development is unique to each player and is neither consistent nor predictable -- it is the product of several interacting variables (environment, attitude, genetics, training, nutrition, injuries, etc.).
 In other words, no one can predict where a player will be 10 years from now.
 Afterall, Michael Jordan, the greatest basketball player of all time, was cut from his high school basketball team.

 • As such, players, coaches, and parents should not confuse current team placement for long-term outcome predictions.
 The current teams will look very different down the road (and they should!).
-Rather, all parties should understand that the goal is to place players in the most appropriate environment for their current developmental needs -- with players of similar abilities to ensure a balanced training and game environment: not too difficult, not too easy.
+Rather, all parties should understand that the goal is to place players in the most appropriate environment for their current developmental needs - with players of similar abilities to ensure a balanced training and game environment: not too difficult, not too easy.

-• We understand and admire the desire for the players to be on "the best team," but hope that you understand the potential difference between that and "the best team for your player right now."
+• We understand and admire the desire for players to be on "the best team," but hope that you understand the potential difference between that and "the best team for your player right now."
 The development path that we created and continued to strive for and strengthen allows for movement of players among play levels.

 • This allows for the most suitable player development environment – where players can have fun, be appropriately challenged, and improve game day performance.
 It is important that every player in our program has the chance to succeed and enjoy playing soccer.
 Playing above or below one’s level often brings out frustration, boredom or disengagement.
 Our goal is to help find that perfect balance.
 Please help support Tonka United by supporting your child – whatever level they are placed at.